-When it comes to your baby, safety should be one of your top priorities and this includes having a safe place for your baby to sleep.
-Even if the crib you chose while your baby was a newborn checked out fine, problems are occasionally found and recalls are issued.
-It's important to stay on top of the latest recalls and other safety issues with cribs so you can make sure that your baby sleeps safely and soundly.
+When it comes to your baby, safety should be your top priority.
+Everything you surround your little one with needs to be the safest possible space, and this includes baby cribs.
+Even if the crib you chose while your baby was a newborn checked out fine, problems are occasionally found, and recalls are issued.
+It's essential to stay on top of the latest recalls and other safety issues with cribs so you can make sure that your baby sleeps safely and soundly.

 The U.S. Consumer Product Safety Commission's Crib Information Center provides the latest information about crib recalls and other product safety news.
 Signing up for e-mail alerts will help you stay on top of the latest recalls and safety issues related to cribs.
 You can also report safety incidents to the Crib Information Center.

-While many recalls are small, some affect thousands of cribs.
-Knowing about the major recalls can help you avoid buying a defective used crib and may provide you with information about what types of cribs to avoid when looking for a new crib.
+While many recalls are minor, some affect thousands of cribs and the families who bought them.
+Knowing about the major recalls can help you avoid purchasing a defective crib and may provide you with information about what types of cribs to avoid when looking for a new crib.

-Drop-side cribs were once popular because they made it easy to lift a baby in and out of the crib, but between 2009 and 2011 millions of drop-side cribs were recalled because the hardware used to hold up the movable panel on the crib could fail.
+Drop-side cribs were once popular because they made it easy to lift a baby in and out of the crib.
+Between 2009 and 2011, millions of drop-side cribs were recalled because the hardware used to hold up the movable panel on the crib could fail.
 Infants and toddlers could potentially become trapped and suffocate between the crib mattress and the detached drop-side.
+Thirty-two infant deaths resulted from faulty drop-sided cribs.
 A few of the more notable drop-side crib recalls include:

 - In March 2011, Delta Enterprise Corp. re-issued the 2008 recall of more than 985,000 crib models with the "Crib Trigger Lock and Safety Peg" hardware component.